-Discover the wonders of India—amazing birds, mammals, and landscapes as we travel to three key national park areas and the rich habitats of this colorful country.
+Discover the wonders of India on this India nature tour—amazing birds, mammals, and landscapes—as we travel to three key national park areas and the rich habitats of this colorful country.
 India is a top destination for mammals as well as birds, and our carefully crafted itinerary highlights both.
 We have chosen Nameri, Kaziranga, and Kanha as three totally different environments to explore; our tour is a national park sampler rich in wildlife.
-For those with more time, highly recommended is the Red Panda pre-extension.
-We search for Red Panda in the rhododendron-cloaked foothills of the mighty Himalayas – an adventurous experience not to be missed!
+For those with more time, highly recommended is the Red Panda pre-tour extension.
+We search for Red Panda in the rhododendron-cloaked foothills of the mighty Himalayas—an adventurous experience not to be missed!

-Discover Kaziranga National Park on safari, keeping your eyes peeled for Indian Elephant, Indian Rhinoceros, and possibly even Bengal Tiger.
-Ponds and lagoons scattered throughout the park host thousands of wintering waterbirds, forming a spectacular backdrop to the mammals – Bar-headed Goose, Falcated Duck, Indian Spot-billed Duck, Greater Adjutant, Black-necked Stork, Bronze-winged Jacana, and Stork-billed Kingfisher.
+This India wildlife tour takes time to discover Kaziranga National Park on safari, keeping your eyes peeled for Indian Elephant, Indian Rhinoceros, and possibly even Bengal Tiger.
+Ponds and lagoons scattered throughout the park host thousands of wintering waterbirds, forming a spectacular backdrop to the mammals—Bar-headed Goose, Falcated Duck, Indian Spot-billed Duck, Greater Adjutant, Black-necked Stork, Bronze-winged Jacana, and Stork-billed Kingfisher.
 Fruiting trees laden with ripe figs attract Yellow-footed Green-Pigeon, Green Imperial-Pigeon, Blue-throated Barbet, Lineated Barbet, and sometimes even the impressive Great Hornbill.

 Then, we head off to Kanha Tiger Reserve in the center of India, where we stay at a lovely African-style tented camp set in beautiful bird-rich gardens.
-The forest here might seem vaguely familiar if you have watched the movie or read The Jungle Book – the novel is based on the jungle of this reserve.
+The forest here might seem vaguely familiar if you have watched the movie or read The Jungle Book—the novel is based on the landscape of this reserve.
 Herds of Spotted, Sambar, and Western Swamp Deer roam here, along with Blackbuck, Dhole (Indian Wild Dog), Northern Plains Gray Langur, Indian Peafowl, Indian Vulture, Indian Gray Hornbill, Jungle Owlet, and (of course) the majestic Bengal Tiger.

 Our main tour is designed for two weeks plus your travel time.
-But since you’ve traveled all the way to India, we encourage you to make the most of your time at another top national park and maximize your chances to see Red Pandas by adding our Red Panda pre-extension—take a peek!
+But since you’ve traveled all the way to India, we encourage you to make the most of your time at another top national park and maximize your chances to see Red Panda by adding our Red Panda pre-extension.

 - Find endemic and regional specialty birds in habitats ranging from seasonal monsoon forest to rhododendron cloaked foothills